Stone Kitchen Countertops

 Marble is a luxurious stone which is naturally soft and smooth.
-Many colors and patterns are available.
+Many colours and patterns are available.
 This countertop material is very strong and durable.
-It is resist towards water and heat and is easy to clean.
+It resistant towards water and heat and is easy to clean.
 When used for kitchen countertops, marble creates a look that is both pure and sophisticated.

 Stone countertop maintenance tips

 The different materials that are used for stone kitchen countertops all have the reputation of being resistant and durable.
 However, this does not mean that some efforts are not required for their maintenance.
 Since cleaning and maintenance methods vary from one material to the other, here are a few tips to apply in order to make sure that your stone countertop stays in tip-top shape for a long time:

 Slate is known for being water-resistant and easy to clean.
 In general, a humid cloth will be effective in removing dirt.
 For stubborn stains, a mix of water and soap will be effective.

 Once a year, think about applying a layer of linseed oil on the surface of the slate countertop in order to protect it and showcase its beauty.

 Regular maintenance of a granite countertop is fairly easy.
 For a simple cleaning, you only need a cloth that is soaked in soapy water.
 If you are faced with stains that just won't disappear, opt for products that are not abrasive.
 Instead, you will find products that are specially adapted for this type of material by heading to your local hardware store.